material-components/material-components-android/docs/theming/Motion.md

 #### Transition between Fragments

-In the following example, we’re creating a shared axis Z transition between FragmentA and FragmentB.
-Moving from FragmentA to FragmentB should be a “forward” movement and returning from FragmentB to FragmentA should be a “backward” movement.
+In the following example, we’re creating a shared axis Z transition between Fragment A and Fragment B. Moving from Fragment A to Fragment B should be a “forward” movement and returning from Fragment B to Fragment A should be a “backward” movement.

 In Fragment A, configure an enter and exit transition.